BBArikL/BDBot/bdbot/misc/ADD_COMIC.md

         "First_date": "YEAR, MONTH, DAY",
         "Color": "<Hexadecimal code of the main color of the comic.
-If unsure, use this website: http://colormind.io/ to extract a color palette from a characteristic image of the comic.>", "Image": "<A url to the image which represents the comic>", "Aliases": "<The other ways of that the comic can be called>", "Helptxt": "<A very short description of the comic>" }
+If unsure, use this website: http://colormind.io/ to extract a color palette from a characteristic image of the comic.>", "Image": "<A url to the image which represents the comic>", "Helptxt": "<A very short description of the comic>" }
     ```